 TechnoMark also got a laptop, and his was a bit more expensive, so I decided I needed something inexpensive.
-I don’t really do gaming and stuff on my laptops, so I decided that a Chromebook was something that I could live with- especially since I have a Google Pixel 3 phone, and you can download apps straight from the Google Play Store.
+I don’t really do gaming and stuff on my laptops, so I decided that an HP Chromebook, which was something that I could live with- especially since I have a Google Pixel 3 phone, and you can download apps straight from the Google Play Store.
 The Chromebook had all I need with 32 GB of storage, 4 GB RAM, and an AMD A4 Processor.
-Honestly, I don’t know so much about computers that I could tell you the difference between processors, but I knew that this inexpensive laptop would fit my need for writing articles.
+Honestly, I don’t know so much about computers that I could tell you the difference between processors, but I knew that this inexpensive HP laptop would fit my need for writing articles.
 Apparently an AMD processor is specifically meant for Chromebooks, and isn’t the best, but helps bring the price down.

 The speakers are B & O brand, and they can get really loud.
 I would have to say, they are better quality than the speakers on my old desktop.
 You’re not going to get a booming bass or anything, but I can get good sound quality while watching movies.
 There is a built-in webcam and mic.
 They work okay, I think, but while I was having a Zoom party with my friends due to the Coronavirus, I was having a hard time connecting through my laptop.
 My phone did much better.
 That could be a wi-fi problem, and not a computer problem, but I might have to try it again closer to my router.
 I’ll have to say that Zoom isn’t as cool on this device as it could be on a Windows computer.
 Missing out on the fun features like backgrounds and filters.